 From Bah, Humbug to Happy Holidays!

 Ah, the holidays.
 The hustle, the bustle, the shopping, decorating, activities and parties, and household finances all equal added stress on families.
-No wonder the American Psychological Association says eight out of every 10 families report high levels of stress during the holidays.

 What do I want my child to remember?

 That is an important question for families to ask this season.
 Dr. Walters says, “Chances are good it’s not a marathon shopping day at the mall with a stressed parent.”
 Instead, she recommends that you choose a few special activities that can form the basis of a holiday tradition for your family.
-“Children rely on ritual as a source of comfort, safety and connection – never more so than at busy times of the year,” she adds.
+“Children rely on ritual as a source of comfort, safety and connection–never more so than at busy times of the year,” she adds.

 Her recommendation?
 Activities that best represent the values you want to instill in your children can be the foundation for family tradition.
 For instance, families who value religion might think about choosing an activity that centers on a connection to your church, synagogue or mosque.
 If social justice is a high priority for your family, perhaps find an opportunity for the family to volunteer with a local charity or service organization.